Are you thinking of becoming a writer, but don’t know how to get started?

 Chances are, after you become a well-paid Barefoot Writer with the freedom to structure each day as you choose, you’ll still have friends — even family members — who are tied to their jobs.
 Maybe their earnings are capped, or they don’t enjoy their work.

 That’s where it’s nice to have friends who understand you, who can relate to the ups and downs of being a writer.

 There will be a lot of ups, as we’ve already said.
-But there will also be days when you get stuck on a project or don’t get an email on time or need clarification about how best to write about something.
+But there will also be days when you get stuck on a project, or don’t get the research you need before your deadline, or need clarification about how best to write about something.

 Those are the days when it’s invaluable to reach out to other Barefoot Writers.
 And that’s why we launched our Barefoot Writer Club years ago.
 We wanted to create a safe, inviting place for writers to connect, grow professionally, support each other, ask questions, and have fun.

 So, how do you meet other writers?
 The very best way is in person, and I can’t say enough about attending AWAI’s FastTrack to Copywriting Success Bootcamp and Job Fair.
 Make the commitment now because that’s the place where many writing careers are born (mine included).